I wasn’t born this way—immersed in all-things digital, that is.

 5. Get Integrated

-If there is anything you take away from this list of recommendations, let it be this: Get integrated.
-To survive, rank and be successful, your company can’t just have a PR campaign, or just a blog, or just a social media channel, or just a list of long-tail keywords or just a gated CTA.
+If there is anything you take away from this list of recommendations, let it be this: get integrated.
+To survive, rank and be successful, your company can’t just have a PR campaign, or just media relations, or just a blog, or just a social media channel, or just a list of long-tail keywords or just a gated CTA.
 Everything should work in concert with one another — ebbing and flowing from the core of your company’s USP and guiding qualified users to certain areas of your site for conversion.
 As we enter into what is sure to be an exciting new year for digital strategy, remember that while site traffic may be important, the quality of the traffic, the engagement and the steps you take to make your site seamlessly navigable is key.